activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 </details>

-## Retry
+## Wait and Retry

 `SQLITE_BUSY` errors can pop up in between a transaction (apart from `IMMEDIATE`/`EXCLUSIVE` modes where transaction fails at the beginning itself).
-In such cases, there are 2 ways to automatically retry.
-Re-try just the problematic query, or `ROLLBACK` and re-try the entire transaction.
+In such cases, there are 2 ways to handle the failure.
+Wait a bit & retry just the problematic query, or `ROLLBACK` and retry the entire transaction.

 Re-trying individual queries would be faster, but will not always succeed.
 One example is in `WAL` mode's `BUSY_SNAPSHOT` error scenario.
 The isolation guarantee will not allow the transaction to commit with a stale read and just re-trying the query after some time will not help.
 The entire transaction needs to be re-tried with a fresh snapshot by re-doing the select queries.

-Let's look at another case below.
+Let's look at another case for 2PL, where waiting for locks don't help.

 ## Deadlocks